-These protein muffins are made gluten free with quinoa.
+These blueberry high protein muffins are made gluten free with quinoa.
 They’re naturally sweetened and so quick and easy to make!
 Perfect for a healthy on the go snack!

-On this lovely Monday morn, I bring you yet another episode of #marriedlifeconversations.
+On this lovely morning, I bring you yet another episode of #marriedlifeconversations.

 Remember the oh-so-enlightening chat that Mr. FFF and I had about energy bites?
 Here’s another tale for you.

-The story begins as Mr. FFF comes from a work and sees these egg muffins on the counter, just sitting there waiting to meet his face.
+The story begins as Mr. FFF comes home from school and sees these protein breakfast muffins on the counter, just sitting there waiting to meet his face.

 Little did he know that I had already hid the evidence of quinoa in the cupboards, knowing that he has a weirdo “quinoa complex” and somehow believes that he doesn’t like it.

-I didn’t want him to judge the gluten free muffin before he had a taste, you know?
+I didn’t want him to judge these quinoa muffins before he had a taste, you know?